WebPatryk/bleble/README.md

 # E-commerce (car store)

-## I am sorry but I am still working on deployment strapi, becouse without this cars aren't visible, but look at the code to find all the functionality there
+## I am sorry but I am still working on deployment strapi, because without this cars aren't visible, but look at the code to find all the functionality there

 ## Describtion